Vogeltak/maxcrone.org/_posts/books/2021-09-11-out-of-your-mind.md

 > It's described poetically — you feel yugen when you see, out in the distance, some ships hidden behind a far-off island.
 > You feel yugen when you watch wild geese fly, then suddenly disappear in the clouds.
 > You feel yugen when you look across at a mountain you've never been to before, and you see the sky on the other side.
-> You don't gove over there to look and see what's on the other side — that wouldn't be yugen.
+> You don't go over there to look and see what's on the other side — that wouldn't be yugen.
 > You let the other side be the other side, and it invokes something in your imagination, but you don't attempt to define it or pin it down.

 > Things vanish into the mystery.
 And if you try to pursue them, you destroy yugen.

-> They are liberated by the very fact on not being able to stop changing.
+> They are liberated by the very fact of not being able to stop changing.

 > Death isn't terrible — it's just going to be the end of you as a system of memories.
 > So you've got a great chance right before it happens to let go of everything,